 - $15,000+ = .60 percent

-You won’t get rich quick with the interest rates, but they beat savings accounts at virtually any local bank.
-Any earnings are tax deductible, making an HSA even more attractive.
+You won’t get rich quickly with the interest rates, but they beat savings accounts at virtually any local bank.
+Any earnings are tax-deductible, making an HSA even more attractive.

 Fees are an important consideration with any financial account.
 As discussed previously, Lively charges no fees to have an HSA.
 They used to charge a fee of $2.50 per month to invest with TD Ameritrade, but that has recently been removed.

 You can open a free Lively HSA account and have no fees as an account holder.
 If you’re an employer and want to offer Lively to your employees, they do charge $2.95 per employee per month – this is to manage contributions and sync with your payroll.

 However, if you’re an individual or family that opens a Lively account, you have no fees.
-The only fees you will pay is if you choose to invest your funds and incur charges from TD Ameritrade.
+The only fees you will pay are if you choose to invest your funds and incur charges from TD Ameritrade.
 Thankfully, there are even ways around those fees.

 Commonly Asked Questions About Health Savings Accounts

 HSAs are a vital tool to saving money on healthcare.
 They’re also a terrific option to help grow your wealth.
 Even if you don’t currently spend a lot on health needs, HSAs are worth considering.
 Below are some common questions people ask before opening an HSA.

 Is an HSA a good investment?